Skip to Content

 insulin to regulate your blood sugar (glucose) level.

 He or she also will help you adjust medicines as your diabetes changes.
 For

-this reason, it is very important that you notify your health professional if
+this reason, be sure to tell your health professional if

 your symptoms change.